 Creating more than 250 petition updates, campaign emails and media releases

-Crowdfunding over $780,000 for legal fees, billboards and newspaper ads, and to compensate the family for lost wages
+Crowdfunding over $780,000 to pay for legal fees, billboards and newspaper ads, and compensate the family for lost wages

 The Home to Bilo team were finalists in the 2022 Human Rights Commission awards.

-28 April 2018: Brisbane refugee activists hold a facsimile of Biloela's town sign in front of Story Bridge.
+28 April 2018: Refugee activists hold my facsimile of Biloela's town sign in front of Brisbane's Story Bridge.
 Photo: Yusuke Akai.

 2 May 2018: Refugee activists sing "I am, you are, we are Australian" outside the Federal Court in Melbourne.
-Home to Bilo co-founder Angela Fredericks travelled from Biloela to deliver a powerful unscripted speech, which formed the core of our message over the next four years.
-I designed and coordinated the event.
+I designed and coordinated the event and Home to Bilo co-founder Angela Fredericks travelled from Biloela to deliver a powerful, unscripted speech, which formed the core of Home to Bilo's message over the next four years.
 Photo: Rod Hysted.

-9 May 2018: Home to Bilo releases a campaign video, reaching 45,000 people on Facebook.
-I created the video and Simone Cameron secured Mark Seymour's permission to use his song "Throw Your Arms Around Me".
+9 May 2018: Home to Bilo releases a campaign video reaching 45,000 people on Facebook.
+I created the video and Simone Cameron secured Mark Seymour's permission to use his iconic song, "Throw Your Arms Around Me".

 12 May 2018: Simone Cameron, daughter Isabelle and friend at a "birthday party" for detained three-year-old Kopika Nadesalingam at the State Library in Melbourne.
 Home to Bilo campaigners Vashini Jayakumar and Angela Fredericks organised simultaneous birthday celebrations in Brisbane and Biloela.
 Photo: Iain Murray.